-The development of techniques to improve the resiliency of HPC systems is often preceded by field work that reveal the vulnerabilities of current systems.
-In an extensive field work published in 2017 [22] the authors describe 23 different types of hardware and software faults that can affect HPC systems.
+The development of techniques to improve the resiliency of HPC systems is often preceded by the investigation of system vulnerabilities.
+In an extensive field work published in 2017 (Gupta et al., 2017), the authors describe 23 different types of hardware and software faults that can affect HPC systems.
 They stress that as the number of components of these systems increase, the likelihood of failures also increases, and worse, the complexity of managing the reliability of the system also grows; the consequences of this fact are non-trivial.
 For instance, performing accurate root-cause analysis of failures is sometimes not possible, given the complexity and sheer number of components along some fault paths.
-The authors also pose disturbing questions, among them whether newer components are less reliable, due not only to ever shrinking technologies and also design goals such as energy saving.
-The MTBF of the systems investigated varied from 7.45 to 22.67 hours (these results are normalized on number of processors in the system).
-The conclusion is that in such systems every single day at least one failure is expected to occur, probably more will.
-In another work [2], field data is presented for the reliability of the Blue Waters petascale system and the MTBF reported is of 4.2 hours.
+The authors also make disturbing observations, for instance whether recently developed components are less reliable, due not only to ever shrinking technologies and also design goals such as energy saving.
+The MTBF of the systems investigated varied from 7.45 to 22.67 hours (these results are normalised on number of processors in the system).
+The conclusion is that in such systems every single day at least one failure is expected to occur, but that number will probably be higher.
+In another work (Martino et al., 2014), field data is presented for the reliability of the Blue Waters peta-scale system and the MTBF reported is of 4.2 hours.

-Rollback recovery is perhaps the most widely adopted technique to improve the reliability of HPC systems [5].
-This technique consists of establishing checkpoints to which the system can roll back in case of failures, instead of restarting from the scratch [7].
-Note that the application of rollback recovery to HPC systems that take a very long time to execute and have very low MTBF presents several challenges.
-For instance, Tiwari et al. [23] reports results for an astrophysics application that generates 160TB of data and can take 360 hours to complete its execution.
-For that particular application, taking checkpoints at every hour can have a major impact on the system performance, especially because checkpoint incurs on high I/O overhead.
-Increasing the checkpointing interval can reduce the impact on the system, but it also increases the amount of work lost after crashes, which corresponds to the interval since the last checkpoint was taken and the instant of the failure.
-An alternative is to employ replication instead of rollback recovery.
-In [24], the authors justify the use of replication given the short MTTI (Mean Time To Interrupt). which corresponds to the time spent taking checkpoints.
+Rollback recovery is perhaps the most widely adopted technique to improve the reliability of HPC systems (Egwutuoha et al., 2013).
+This technique consists of establishing checkpoints to which the system can roll back in case of failures, instead of restarting from the very beginning (Elnozahy et al., 2002).
+It is a challenge to apply rollback recovery to HPC systems that take a very long time to complete its execution and have a low MTBF.
+For instance, Tiwari et al. (2014) reports results for an astrophysics application that generates 160TB of data and can take 360 hours to complete its execution.
+For that particular application, taking checkpoints at every hour can have a major impact on the system performance, especially because checkpointing incurs on high I/O overhead.
+Having a larger checkpointing interval can reduce the overhead, but it also increases the amount of work lost after crashes, which corresponds to the interval since the last checkpoint was taken and the instant of the failure.

+An alternative to checkpointing is to employ replication instead of rollback recovery.
+Ferreira et al. (2011) justify the use of replication given the short mean time to interrupt (MTTI), which corresponds to the time spent taking checkpoints.
 The authors also mention that replication can be extended to deal with Byzantine faults.
-In [25] the authors evaluate the impact of replication on the speedup of parallel algorithms.
+Hussain et al. (2020) evaluate the impact of replication on the speedup of parallel algorithms.
 Their purpose is to determine the optimal number of replicas to use, given the failure rate.

-Algorithm-Based Fault Tolerance (ABFT) is a technique that relies on the properties of the parallel algorithm itself to recover from faults during its execution [26], [27], [28], [29].
+ABFT relies on the properties of the parallel algorithm itself to recover from faults during its execution (Davies et al., 2011; Du et al., 2012; Hursey and Graham, 2011; Wang et al., 2011).
 A difference of this technique to the previous ones is that those are transparent to the application, while ABFT is not, it is actually interwoven across the application's algorithm.
 ABFT can only be used if the underlying systems provides - usually through primitives - mechanisms for fault detection and notification.